Fanfic: The Surprising Adventures of a Glaceon in Unova

 - Before Boreas evolves, he's often mistaken for different species of Pokemon, including a Lillipup and a Vulpix.

-- Boreas using groin attacks on Diego also seems to become one, which Boreas lampshades at one point by saying he "still hasn't learned to cover his weak points".
+- Boreas using groin attacks on Diego also seems to become one, which Boreas lampshades at one point by saying he "still hasn't learned to protect his vulnerable spots".

 - Sacrificial Lion: Capella.
 She gets a lot of character depth and her friendship with Boreas becomes very important to him before she is suddenly killed off.